everit-org/osgi-testrunner/README.md

 -------------

-The [eosgi-maven-plugin][1] uses the testrunner bundle to run the written tests as the part of the build lifecycle.
+The [eosgi-maven-plugin][1] uses the testrunner bundle to run the written tests as a part of the build lifecycle.

 [1]: http://github.com/everit-org/eosgi-maven-plugin